sujarins/Customer_Analytics/HW5 AB Testing/README.md

 # AB testing

-### Objective : to uncover which option people prefer
+### Objective : to uncover which options people prefer

 ## 1. Identify problem
 Our problem : which iphone color people prefer blue or pink?